cgwire/kitsu/permissions/README.md

 # Permissions

 Kitsu proposes a simple permission scheme to manage your productions.
-They can be set via the People studio module.
+To set permissions for a user, go to the employee page and grant him with one of the following role:

 ## Studio Manager